ahojszyk/German-Credit-Card-Classification/README.md

 ## Preprocessing and Class Imbalance Handling

-In this section, we detail the preprocessing steps and methods used to handle class imbalance:
+In this section, I detail the preprocessing steps and methods used to handle class imbalance:

 1. **Data Preparation:**
    - **Splitting and Standardization:** The dataset was divided into training (70%) and test (30%) sets to prevent information leakage.
 Standardization was performed on the training set to ensure features have a mean of zero and a variance of one, improving model performance.
 This process was done only on the training data to keep the test set unbiased.